ananthakumaran/paisa/docs/src/capital-gains.md

 ### Short Term Tax

 This would be a percentage of the Taxable Gain.
 The percentage varies based on the asset class.
-There are cases where the gain would be added to taxable income and charged **Slab** rate.
-In those cases, paisa uses 30% slab rate, users are requested to calculate the correct value from Taxable Gain and their slab rate.

 ### Long Term Tax

 This would be a percentage of the Taxable Gain.
 The percentage varies based on the asset class.

+### Taxable at Slab Rate

+There are cases where the gain would be added to taxable income and charged **Slab** rate.
+Since the tax rate would depend on the person, the whole taxable amount is shown instead of the tax.
+You can multiply this with your slab rate to get the tax amount.